Open-EO/openeo-grassgis-driver/docs/index.rst

 ====================
-The openEO use cases - ATTENTION - below describes the deprecated usage of API v0.0.1
+The openEO use cases - ATTENTION - below describes the deprecated usage of API v0.0.1, update forthcoming
 ====================

 First list all available data in the actinia database, the list was shortened, since aver 120 raster layer are